cassiomolin/http-patch-spring/README.md

 }
 ```

-And the implementation is quite similar for JSON Merge Patch (except for the media type and for the types handled by the method):
+And the implementation is quite similar for JSON Merge Patch, except for the media type and for the types handled by the method:

 ```java
 @PatchMapping(path = "/{id}", consumes = "application/merge-patch+json")